How to Buy Wholesale for Resale: Everything You Need to Know in 2022

 Questions to Ask Vendors Before You Buy Wholesale

-Take a look at the questions below and keep them on hand when contacting vendors either by phone or email.
-These questions will make sure you have the information you need to make an informed purchasing decision.
+Take a look at the questions below and keep them on hand when you do your research.
+These questions can help you gather the information you need to make an informed decision.

 - Where are your products made or manufactured?

 - What are your wholesale delivery lead times?
-As a retailer, quick turn around is important because an empty shelf space means missed revenue.
+(As a retailer, quick turnaround is essential because running out of stock means missed revenue.)

 - What is your minimum order quantity (MOQ) for wholesale?

 - How long has your company been operational?